PostHog/posthog.com/contents/handbook/growth/marketing/blog.md

 showTitle: true
 ---

 Content is the main pillar of our marketing strategy.
-As our target users are engineers, we believe that frequent and regular content output helps us to drive word of mouth, leading to signups.
+As our products are quite technical in nature, we believe that frequent and regular content output helps improve acquisition and ongoing product engagement.
 The [blog](/blog) is where we publish interesting product content, share feature updates, and tell PostHog stories.

 ## Content & SEO strategy